 Bloodstream infections

-- A central line is a catheter that doctors often place in a large vein in your neck, chest or groin to give medication or fluids or to collect blood for medical tests.
+- A central line is a catheter that doctors often place in a large vein in your neck, chest or groin to give medicines or fluids or to collect blood for medical tests.
 Central lines are commonly used in intensive care units and can remain in place for weeks or months.

 - premature babies or very sick children